shaulamarquez/Product-Analysis/README.md

 * upc - The Universal Product Code for the product	Float
 * weight - The weight of the product, standardized to a string format	String

+# Executive Summary
+* A total of 7,299 reviews were collected between 2007 and 2018 from seven sources: Amazon, BestBuy, CDW, eBay, Home Depot, and Petco.
+The average rating across all reviews is 4.3 stars, with the highest rating (5 stars) accounting for 61.5% of all reviews.

+* From 2007 to 2018, the average rating shows an upward trend, following a notable dip to 2.1 in 2009.

+* Logitech received the highest number of 5-star reviews, with a total of 834 reviews, outperforming its competitors in volume.
+The top five brands with an average rating of 5 stars are House of Marley, SVS, Toshiba, Kicker, and Clarity-Telecom.

+* The five lowest-rated brands, each with an average rating of 3 stars, are Bose, Dreamwave, Lenovo, Motorola, and Yamaha.

+* The top five brands with a 100% recommendation rate are Peerless-AV, House of Marley, SVS, Toshiba, and Kicker.
+In contrast, the brands with the lowest average recommendation rate, at 23%, are Dreamwave, Motorola, Yamaha, Sony, and JVC.

+# Recommendations

+* Prioritize Partnerships with High-Performing Brands Brands like Logitech, SVS, House of Marley, Toshiba, and Kicker consistently receive high ratings and 100% recommendation rates.
+Consider prioritizing or expanding partnerships with these brands to maintain customer satisfaction and trust.

+* Reassess Low-Performing Brands
+Brands such as Dreamwave, Motorola, Yamaha, Sony, and JVC show both low average ratings (around 3 stars) and low recommendation rates (~23%).
+These may need quality audits, improved customer support, or reevaluation in product listings.

+* Investigate the 2009 Rating Dip
+The sharp dip in average rating to 2.1 in 2009 suggests an issue that may have affected product or service quality during that year.
+Further investigation could provide lessons for avoiding similar downturns.

+* Promote Top Recommended Brands
+Use marketing campaigns to highlight the brands with 100% customer recommendation—this can build consumer confidence and drive conversions.

+* Encourage Reviews for Less-Rated Brands
+Some brands may be underrepresented in the data.
+Encouraging verified reviews for newer or niche brands can provide a fuller picture and uncover hidden strengths or weaknesses.